Skip to content

 Tokenomics Goals

-Tokenomics is a fundamental concept in decentralized systems that leverages economic incentives to encourage desired behaviors from participants, including nodes, users, developers, and Workers.
+Tokenomics is a fundamental concept in decentralized systems that leverages economic incentives to encourage desired behaviors from participants, including nodes, users, developers, and Validators.
 The main goal is to create a self-sustaining and self-regulating ecosystem that maximizes benefits for all stakeholders.
 A well-designed tokenomics model can also disincentivize malicious behavior by imposing penalties.
 Additionally, tokenomics can facilitate the effective allocation and use of existing and new resources on the network, resulting in a variety of affordable services for users.

 The main challenges facing decentralized systems are the need to decrease transaction costs, increase throughput, and reduce finalization time.
 This is particularly important for the widespread adoption of blockchain technology in real-world applications.
 One of the primary objectives of Waterfall tokenomics is to establish economic conditions that enable the network to expand to a size that provides an optimal data replication ratio and a maximum speed of transaction propagation.
 Waterfall tokenomics must encourage fast finality, which is a critical feature for supporting payment systems and decentralized applications (Dapps).
 It is worth noting that the Directed Acyclic Graph (DAG) structure of the network presents unique challenges and vulnerabilities that set it apart from traditional blockchain architectures.
 Therefore, Waterfall tokenomics must provide proper protection and security that aligns with the technical network design.

 The concept of Waterfall tokenomics is a set of economic principles and mechanisms designed to support the growth and functionality of distributed networks, with a particular emphasis on DAG structures.
-Our task was to develop a tokenomics model that addresses these challenges, with a focus on limiting the growth of transaction fees while maintaining the economic feasibility of the Workers.
+Our task was to develop a tokenomics model that addresses these challenges, with a focus on limiting the growth of transaction fees while maintaining the economic feasibility of the Validators.
 To achieve this, we propose a flexible and transparent architecture that can be easily modified with a set of adjustable parameters.
 The set of rules and guidelines that govern the network’s economics is implemented through software that includes all essential features.
 These economic rules are enforced automatically and are transparent to the public.
 Additionally, there must be mechanisms in place that enable specific rules to adapt dynamically to changing situations.

 The Waterfall model incorporates and enhances the most favorable aspects of Ethereum tokenomics.
 Furthermore, it presents notable benefits owing to its novel consensus protocol and horizontal scaling, with subnetworks necessitating economic incentives.